AI Overviews Hit 48% of Queries — The 2026 Citation Playbook

 The "Summary-First" Content Format

+Traditional SEO taught us to build toward conclusions.
 AI optimization demands the opposite: lead with your most citable insights, then expand.

 The Inverted Pyramid for AI

 Position 1: The Extractable Answer The first 60 words after any H2 should be a complete, standalone answer.
-Write it as if it might be quoted directly in an AI response, because it might be.
+Write it as if it might be quoted directly in an AI response — because it might be.

 Position 2: Supporting Evidence Statistics, research citations, and expert quotes that give AI systems confidence in your claims.
 Almost all pages getting cited in AI Overviews include outbound links to trusted domains.